dgryski/go-perfbook/performance.md

 * Custom compression format for your data

-  []byte (snappy, gzip, lz4), floating point (go-tsz), integers (delta, xor + huffman) Lots of resources on compression.
+  Compression algorithms depend very heavily on what is being compressed.
+It's best to choose one that suites your data.
+If you have []byte, the something like snappy, gzip, lz4, behaves well.
+For floating point data there is go-tsz for time series and fpc for scientific data.
+Lots of research has been done around compressing integers, generally for information retrieval in search engines.
+Examples include delta encoding and varints to more complex schemes involving Huffman encoded xor-differences.
+You can also come up with custom compression formats optimized for exactly your data.

   Do you need to inspect the data or can it stay compressed?
 Do you need random access or only streaming?
-Compress blocks with extra index.
+If you need access to individual entries but don't want to decompress the entire thing, you can compress the data in smaller blocks and keep an index indicating what range of entries are in each block.
+  Access to a single entry just needs to check the index and unpack the smaller data block.

-  If not just in-process but written to disk, what about migration or adding/removing fields.
-  You'll now be dealing with raw []byte instead of nice structured Go types.
+  If your data is not just in-process but will be written to disk, what about data migration or adding/removing fields.
+You'll now be dealing with raw []byte instead of nice structured Go types, so you'll need unsafe and to consider serialization options.

 We will talk more about data layouts later.